arendjr/phebe/phebe/src/content/blog/biome-type-architecture.md

 > _"You're finally getting to the interesting stuff, aren't you?"_

-I guess that depends, if like me, you're a nerd for the technical nitty gritty, yeah, we're getting there :)
+I guess that depends.
+If like me, you're a nerd for the technical nitty gritty, yeah, we're getting there :)

 In Biome, the most basic data structure for type information is a giant `enum`,